 The Six Sigma framework was developed in the 80s by Motorola.
 The goal was to create a system for quality improvement.
 Conveying things like the main principle of Six Sigma is to work on decreasing defects in the production process.
-The goal is to get defects to a level which is not statistically significant.
+The goal is to get defects to a level that is not statistically significant.
 Six Sigma represents a very low probability of event occurrence.

 Offer Detailed Descriptions of Unfamiliar or Technical Terms

-If you’re explaining Six Sigma or DMAIC to individuals who have little or no background with either one, you should expect to define many terms.
+If you’re explaining Six Sigma or DMAIC to individuals who have little or no background in either one, you should expect to define many terms.
 By spelling out exactly what it is that you’re discussing you can make sure everyone is on the same page.
-Also, providing a visual definition rather than simply reading it aloud, you can better hold your audience’s attention.
+Also, by providing a visual definition rather than simply reading it aloud, you can better hold your audience’s attention.

 Answer Questions with Graphics

 There are multiple ways to put this slide to use.
 One is to explain the questions which make up DMAIC.
-These are the common questions which occur in most situations requiring six sigma.
+These are the common questions that occur in most situations requiring six sigma.
 Another option is to offer explanations for questions you expect your audience would have.
 These can be questions about how Six Sigma is beneficial, why it’s worth the effort, or how it can be best utilized.

 Explain the Mathematical Elements of Six Sigma

-If there is one aspect of Six Sigma framework that is likely to be misunderstood, it’s breaking down the mathematical side.
-Helping others to understand the statistical distribution and how statistical significance or statistical insignificance factor into Six Sigma is arguably the most important, and challenging part of presenting these topics.
+If there is one aspect of the Six Sigma framework that is likely to be misunderstood, it’s breaking down the mathematical side.
+Helping others to understand the statistical distribution and how statistical significance or statistical insignificance factors into Six Sigma is arguably the most important, and challenging part of presenting these topics.

 Showcase the DMAIC Problem Solving Workflow

-Highlight and explain the different steps of DMAIC workflow.
+Highlight and explain the different steps of the DMAIC workflow.
 You can change the colors of each step to match your branding, project, or other significant aspects of your presentation.
 You can add icons, as illustrated here, to make each step more relatable for your audience.
 You can use this for specific examples or general concepts.